 Waste from medicine, industry and research

-At the Paul Scherrer Institute in Villigen or at the Zwilag interim storage facility, raw wastes from medicine, industry and research are processed into a form suitable for safe transport, interim storage and final disposal.
-Until their disposal in a deep geological repository, this low- and intermediate-level waste is stored in the Swiss Federal Interim Storage Facility (Bundeszwischenlager BZL) in Würenlingen.
+At the Paul Scherrer Institute in Villigen or at the Zwilag interim storage facility, raw waste from medicine, industry and research is processed into a form suitable for safe transport, interim storage and final disposal.
+Until their disposal in a deep geological repository, this low- and intermediate-level waste is stored in the Swiss Federal Interim Storage Facility (Bundeszwischenlager BZL, see photo) in Würenlingen.
 The Federal Government is responsible for the disposal of waste from medicine, industry and research in collaboration with Nagra.

 Alpha-toxic waste is low- and intermediate-level waste that decays with a high content of alpha emitters.
-The volume of this waste is small, but it generally has a long half-life, making the decay process very slow.
-This will also be disposed of in a deep geological repository.
+The volume of this waste type is small.
+As a rule, however, it has a long half-life, i.e. it decays very slowly.
+The alpha-toxic waste will also be disposed of in a deep geological repository.

 The dismantling of a nuclear power plant also produces radioactive material that does not remain toxic beyond a 30-year storage period (so-called decay storage, Radiological Protection Ordinance).
 The radioactive substances will have mostly decayed by then.
 Examples include activated metals from the immediate vicinity of the reactor or very weakly active demolition debris.